Modifiable pointer descriptors are useful for referencing strings or data which can be accessed and changed.

 _LIT(KText,"Hi there"); ... ptr = KText; ptr.SetLength(2); ptr.Zero();

-be set to zero so that after ptr.Zero()
+be set to zero so that after ptr.Zero(), the descriptor

 represents no data.
 Nevertheless, the maximum length remains unchanged.